 9 The development is located outside of Breckland SPA and is outside of the 400m constraint zone for woodlark and nightjar and the 1500m stone curlew constraint zone.
-However the eastern and the southern edges of the site are located within the frequent nesters constraint zone which has been drawn to protect Stone Curlew breeding on farmland outside of the SPA but considered to be part of the Breckland population.
+However the south eastern part of the site is within the frequent nesters constraint zone which has been drawn to protect Stone Curlew breeding on farmland outside of the SPA but considered to be part of the Breckland population.
 The Forest Heath Core Strategy policy CS2 requires that proposals for development within these areas will require a project level HRA.

-- 10 As part of the HRA process available stone curlew nesting records have been assessed in the determination of likely significant effects along with stone curlew survey of the development site and surrounding farmland.
+- 10 As part of the HRA process available stone curlew nesting records have been assessed in the determination of likely significant effects along with stone curlew survey of the surrounding farmland.
 Natural England commissioned Footprint Ecology to produce a predictive model for estimating the impact of development on stone curlew numbers in different areas.
 The model was produced in 2016 and is in the form of a spreadsheet based on the most recent work (Clarke & Liley 2013) that predicts stone curlew numbers for a given area based on data on the distance to the nearest trunk road, area of current housing, amount of new housing and the amount of woodland.
 Areas of buildings or other data can be manipulated within the spreadsheet to generate predictions of changes in stone curlew use.
-Natural England used the model (in May 2016) to confirm that the proposed development would not result in likely significant effects. - 11 The application was submitted prior to the publication, in July 2016 by the Council, of up-dated Special Protection Area constraints buffers.
+Natural England used the model (in May 2016) to confirm that the proposed development (and other development on the eastern side of Lakenheath) would not result in likely significant effects. - 11 The application was submitted prior to the publication, in July 2016 by the Council, of up-dated Special Protection Area constraints buffers.
 The update was undertaken to ensure that up to date data (2011-2015 inclusive) are used to reflect the areas of the SPA used by Stone Curlews and the areas outside the SPA that are also important.
 In particular the frequent nesters buffer was re-visited.
 In advising on direct impacts of this planning application upon Breckland SPA, Natural England paid full regard to the relevant nesting records which also informed the revised nesting buffers.
-Accordingly, the updated buffers (which have now caught up with the source nesting records) do not alter Natural England's advice nor the Councils HRA screening. - 12 The RSPB have expressed concern about the application because built development is proposed within the frequent nesters constraint zone.
-A buffer has been drawn on the eastern side of the site, shown on the submitted concept plan as an ecology zone, where no built development would take place.
-In addition the woodland tree screen to the south of the site is proposed for retention.
-A proportion, but not all, of the element of the site that falls within the frequent nesters constraint zone is shown as the ecology zone and/or the existing tree belt and this would not include built development.
-A part of the built development would still fall within the updated frequent nesters constraint zone (July 2016), however the detailed modelling of the development in relation to the known stone curlew records took this into account. - 13 No direct likely significant effect on Breckland Special Protection Area have been identified. - 14 The site is located outside of Breckland SAC and outside the 200m constraint zone for RAF Lakenheath SSSI.
-This site is within the fenced airbase where there is no access for the public and hence no risk of impacts from fly tipping, trampling or other anti-social behaviour. - 15 No direct likely significant effects on the Breckland Special Area of Conservation have been identified.
+Accordingly, the updated buffers (which have now caught up with the source nesting records) do not alter Natural England's advice nor the Councils HRA screening. - 12 No direct likely significant effect on Breckland Special Protection Area have been identified. - 13 The site is located outside of Breckland SAC and outside the 200m constraint zone for RAF Lakenheath SSSI.
+This site is within the fenced airbase where there is no access for the public and hence no risk of impacts from fly tipping, trampling or other anti-social behaviour. - 14 No direct likely significant effects on the Breckland Special Area of Conservation have been identified.